Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Numerical investigation of DOCT properties

 LIV also exhibits sensitivity to \DSR, similar to aLIV.
 However, as shown in Fig.\@ \ref{fig:simulation results}(d), it is difficult to determine a unique \DSR from the LIV value if the scatterer speed is unknown.

 Swiftness increases almost monotonically as the scatterer speed increases, especially for speeds of less than 1.2 \um/s.
 In addition, Swiftness is relatively insensitive to \DSR.
-Thus, Swiftness can be used as an indicator for the speed of dynamic scatterers. \revstart{2} It is noteworthy that, although the monotonic relation can be found only up to 1.2 \um/s, this maximum speed of the monotonic relation can be enlarged by using a shorter interval of OCT frame acquisition. \revend
+Thus, Swiftness can be used as an indicator for the speed of dynamic scatterers.
+It is noteworthy that, although the monotonic relation can be found only up to 1.2 \um/s, this maximum speed of the monotonic relation can be controlled by the OCT system speed and the scanning protocol.
+Specifically, higher speeds can be measured by using a shorter interval of OCT frame acquisition.

 OCDS displays a distinct peak at a particular scatterer speed, indicating that this metric can be used as a fingerprint for a specific scatterer speed.
+Namely, the high-value of OCDS indicates the scatterer motion at a specific speed range.
 The principle of OCDS suggests that the fingerprint speed zone can be selected by changing the delay-time range.
+Namely, if we double the inter-frame time for example, the finger-print speed also doubles.
 Furthermore, the location and width of the fingerprint speed zone can be identified from numerical simulations.
+It should be noted that, in contrast to the markedness of the high OCDS value, the low OCDS cannot discriminate whether the scatterer speed is slower or faster than the specific range.